Pronouns in English Grammar: Types, Examples, and Rules

 Interrogative Pronouns

-The interrogative pronoun is one of those words that are used in place of a noun to ask a question in the context of that noun.
+The interrogative pronoun is one of those words used in place of a noun to ask a question in the context of that noun.
 Interrogative pronoun examples are what, which, when, whose, who, etc.

 Interrogative Pronouns Examples